Karen S. Gaylord

 - Co-Author, The National Environmental Policy Act of 1969, Arizona Environmental Law Manual, Chapter 3.7 (Nicholas J. Wallwork eds.)
 (1999)

 - Listed as a leading lawyer in Chambers USA®, Arizona Environmental Lawyers (2007–2022)

 - Selected for inclusion in The Best Lawyers in America® in the following areas:

-- Inclusion in the Southwest Super Lawyers® list in the area of Environmental Law (2011 – 2022)
+- Annually honored by Southwest Super Lawyers® since 2011 for her work in the area of Environmental Law

 - Recipient of the 2018 Michael J. Brophy Distinguished Service Award by the State Bar of Arizona Environmental & Natural Resources Law Section

 - Listed in the Top 100 Lawyers in Arizona by Arizona Business Magazine (2018–2019)

 - Listed in Lawdragon 500 (500 leading lawyers in America) (2017–2018)

 - Listed in “The World’s Leading Environmental Lawyers” by The International Who’s Who of Environmental Lawyers (2010–2014)